TAMULib/MagpieUI/CONTRIBUTING.md

 <a name="readme-top"></a>
-# Contributing To Metadata Assignment GUI Providing Ingest and Export UI
+# Contributing to Metadata Assignment GUI Providing Ingest and Export UI

 Though *Metadata Assignment GUI Providing Ingest and Export (MAGPIE) UI* is developed and maintained by Texas A&M University Libraries, we welcome community contributions.
 Involvement in *MAGPIE UI* can take many forms: